1brahimmohamed/HL7-Based-Nutrition-Clinic-System/README.md

 ### Technologies
 - System
-    - Front-end: React native with typescript
+    - Frontend: React with Typescript
-    - Back-end: NodeJs with typescript
+    - Backend: NodeJs with Typescript
-    - Database: mongoDB
+    - Database: MongoDB
+    - CDSS module: Python FastAPI

 -  Deep learning model
     - Used MobileNet pre-trained model with a Softmax output layer for classification.